NuGet/Insights/README.md

 2. [Install Project
    Tye](https://github.com/dotnet/tye/blob/main/docs/getting_started.md#installing-tye)
    if you haven't already.
-3. Make sure you have Docker installed since this is used for running Azurite.
+3. Make sure you have Docker installed since it is used for running Azurite.
 4. Execute `tye run` in the root of the repository.
 5. Open the Tye dashboard using the URL printed to stdout, e.g.
    ```